Suitte d'un Goût Étranger

 Suitte d'un Goût Étranger is a composition for bass viola da gamba and continuo by Marin Marais.

 Origins

-The Suite in a Foreign Style was included in Marin Marais's Livre IV of pieces for viol and continuo, and which also included the pieces for three viols, which Marais referred to in the Avertissement as 'a completely new departure in France.'
+The Suite in a Strange Style was included in Marin Marais's Livre IV of pieces for viol and continuo, and which also included the pieces for three viols, which Marais referred to in the Avertissement as 'a completely new departure in France.'
 The first suites in Livre IV are charming and simple and closely resemble Livre III, where Marais had endeavored to present pieces of an easy and accessible nature for the less proficient players.
 However, these suites are followed immediately by the Suitte d'un Goût Étranger, which is famous for its technical and musical demands.

+These pieces have a very French style, which makes the use of the adjective "étranger/foreign" curious.
+While « Étranger » is usually translated by "foreign", in this case it most likely refers to the word « étrange » "strange, unconventional", because the style of the pieces making up this suite is at the very least unusual for the time, at once innovative, profoundly original and somewhat "foreign" to the usual tastes of the time.
+These pieces, with sometimes unusual names, make up a rather atypical set, and playing the suite in its entirety allows each of these pieces to be best appreciated in its context.